-Let's see how to create an apk file.
-The following commands are for the Windows OS, but you can find the script for the Linux OS project building in the attached sample.
+Let’s see how to create an apk file.
+The following commands are for the Windows OS, but you can create apk from command line for the Linux OS by using the script in the attached sample.

 First of all, we must save current path.
 Then we must change the CD variable to the path to the build.bat file:

 Then, bin and gen old folders should be recreated:

 I add some definitions.
 They make the batch file readable and easy to update and thus simplify Android apk development.
 So, I recommend you the following definitions: